jpsowin/minimal-mistakes/_pages/index.md

 6. **How we talk is how we think.** "Any significant change in our ways of talking can lead to a change in point of view."
 This is why there's a battle over labels — abortionist or pro-choice or pro-life?
 Sodomite or homosexual or gay?
 Patriot or terrorist?
 The words we use convey meaning and if you can convince others to use your words, perspectives can shift.

+7. **Technology is a doubled-edged sword.** Technology giveth and taketh away.
+The printing press gave us ___ but we gave up our memories.
+Mobile phones gave us constant communication but now we're distracted by and never really alone.
+There is no such thing as a free lunch.

 ## What should I read first?